GuyRayOv/Stocks/README.md

 ```

 ## 🧠 Data Leakage Prevention
-We used seperate normalizaition/scalers for the y and for X
+We used seperate normalizaition/scaler for y and for X

 ---